duckdb/duckdb-web/_posts/2023-10-27-csv-sniffer.md

 We have a list of points related to the sniffer that we would like to improve in the future.

 1. *Advanced Header Detection.* We currently determine if a CSV has a header by identifying a type mismatch between the first valid row and the remainder of the CSV file.
-However, this can generate false negatives, if, for example, all the columns of a CSV are of a type `VARCHAR`.
+However, this can generate false negatives if, for example, all the columns of a CSV are of a type `VARCHAR`.
 We plan on enhancing our Header Detection to perform matches with commonly used names for headers.
-2. *Adding Accuracy and Speed Benchmarks.* We currently implement many accuracy and regression tests; however, due to the CSV's inherent flexibility, creating test cases manually is quite daunting.
+2. *Adding Accuracy and Speed Benchmarks.* We currently implement many accuracy and regression tests; however, due to the CSV's inherent flexibility, manually creating test cases is quite daunting.
 The plan moving forward is to implement a whole accuracy and regression test suite using the [Pollock Benchmark](https://www.vldb.org/pvldb/vol16/p1870-vitagliano.pdf)
 3. *Improved Sampling.* We currently execute the auto-detection algorithm on a sequential sample of data.
 However, it's very common that new settings are only introduced later in the file (e.g., quotes might be used only in the last 10% of the file).
 Hence, being able to execute the sniffer in distinct parts of the file can improve accuracy.
 4. *Multi-Table CSV File.* Multiple tables can be present in the same CSV file, which is a common scenario when exporting spreadsheets to CSVs.
 Therefore, we would like to be able to identify and support these.
 5. *Null-String Detection.* We currently do not have an algorithm in place to identify the representation of null strings.